racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/FormWizardPractical.md

     return gender
 [[/code]]

 This function works provided that you created your proper enumerator 'gender'.
-See [Modeling Root Objects](/sampleapp/#/pyappsdoc/modeling) to create your custom enumerator.
+See [Modeling Root Objects][modeling] to create your custom enumerator.

 Once all fields are filled, the user will have to click on one of the provided buttons, *OK* or *CANCEL*.
 When the user clicks *OK*, the tasklet continues with the main function.
 Either you call the `callCloudAPI` function, which will execute an action, using the data entered by the user, or you can show a confirmation window.